 Expenses

-- Definition: The money flowing out of your business, including the costs association with your operations and management activities.
-This can include vehicle expenses, for which the IRS set the 2024 standard mileage rate at 67 cents per mile.
+- Definition: The money flowing out of your business, including the costs associated with your operations and management activities.
+This can include vehicle expenses, for which the IRS sets a standard mileage rate.
+Categorizing these expenses correctly matters for accurate tax reporting.

 Equity

-The codes can get pretty granular, but that’s a good thing.
-By giving each transaction a specific code, you can easily track where every penny goes and which properties are profitable.
+The codes can get granular, but that’s a good thing.
+By giving each transaction a specific code, you can track where every penny goes and which properties are profitable.

 Key account examples: